microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 # 2023/10/01

-#### Note: From this step, it is to load data back to Lakehouse, import it into Power BI Desktop, transform data in the Power Query Editor, load it to Power BI and create a datamodel in Power BI.
+<span style="color:green">*Note: From this step, it is to load data back to Lakehouse, import it into Power BI Desktop, transform data in the Power Query Editor, load it to Power BI and create a datamodel in Power BI.*</span>

 (12) Select Data destination as Lakehouse.